 13) OAS, CPP & GIS Rate Increase/year – The percent you enter will be used to increase the starting OAS, CPP and GIS amounts each year.
 It is set to default to the inflation rate of line 6.
 Do not exceed this value as these government pensions, by law, will never exceed the inflation rate, unless it goes negative.

-14) GIS – Calculated, do not change – This is calculated by the spreadsheet for each year in retirement.
+14) GIS when OAS Started– Calculated, do not change – This is calculated by the spreadsheet for each year in retirement.
 Only for low income will there be a value in the Starting Amount.
-If you scroll down and to the right, the GIS amounts for each year start in Row 111, Column Y.
+If you scroll down and to the right, the GIS amounts for each year start in Row 111, Column AK.

 C) Investment Assets Before Retirement